parlarjb/voipms/README.md

 ### add_filter.py ###
 This is a script for adding the same caller ID filter to multiple voip.ms accounts.
 When I receive a telemarketer call to one of my lines, I want to make sure that that telemarketer can never again call *any* of my accounts.

+### run_through_km.applescript ###

+This is an AppleScript that can be used as a rule for Mail.app.
+When I send an email to a special address (defined in Mail.app) from one of the addresses listed in "allowedSender", with a subject line:

+    h 5555555555

+or

+    i 5555555555

+(where `h` and `i` stand for "hangup" and "IVR")

+then a new caller ID rule will be created.
+Whatever I put in the subject of the email will be added as the note of the rule.

+Please note that this AppleScript calls out to Keyboard Maestro.
+So you need Keyboard Maestro installed to actually make this work.
+I'm sure there's a way to do it without, but I haven't looked into it.
+The role Keyboard Maestro plays here is to take the variables from the AppleScript and feed them to `add_filter.py`.
+There's probably a way to directly call shell scripts from AppleScript, and if so, I can remove Keyboard Maestro from the equation.

 ## Usage Notes ##
 To use this, make sure you've turned on API support in your voip.ms accounts.
 Then it should just be a matter of running whichever script you need.